• Skip to primary navigation

 This Milk Tea recipe is great because the wintermelon syrup can be prepared well in advance.
 To store, place the wintermelon syrup in an airtight jar and keep in the fridge for up to 2 weeks.

-If you have prepared the wintermelon syrup with the fruit flesh (Option 2), I recommend consuming it within 1 week.
+The blended version with fruit flesh has a shorter shelf life because the fruit solids can begin to ferment faster than the strained liquid-only version.
+I recommend consuming it within 1 week.
 Store in the fridge in an airtight jar.

 Is wintermelon the same as honeydew melon?

 Wintermelon is an entirely different fruit from honeydew melon.
-Wintermelon has a mild and cool flavour, similar to cucumber.
+Wintermelon has a mild and cool flavor, similar to cucumber.
 Honeydew melon is much sweeter and tastes fruity with hints of honey.

 Can I consume wintermelon raw?